hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Along with above, the new function for waiting for a download & then renaming it could probably be worked together in a new logic path
 - [ ] The 'document_directory' should be created if 'download' is true but not otherwise
 - [ ] Check if 'document_directory' (.exists?) each time a document is downloaded, & create otherwise
+- [ ] Search both the 'download_name' (is that the correct attribute) and the 'new_name' when determining if a document has been downloaded or not (previously_downloaded)
+- [ ] Create some series of checks (maybe in 'transform' scripts) to check for previously downloaded documents at the outset--just have to be careful about documents with multiple results (but that could probably be handled with the 'number_results' attribute)

 ### County Programs To Do